orizens/ngx-infinite-scroll/README.md

 ## Supported API
 Currently supports:
 * (attribute) "infinite-scroll-distance" - should get a number
+* (attribute) "infinite-scroll-throttle" - should get a number of milliseconds for throttle (optional - default: 300)
 * (function) - instead of defining a callback function on the "infinite-scroll" attribute, you should use the event binding **(scrolled)="handleScrollCallback()"**

 ## Usage